SiddharthManoj/CourseCheck/README.md

 That could be pretty difficult, but surely possible.
 In the meantime we could just have it link to here:
 "https://camel2.usc.edu/webreg/Login.asp". - GO

+I'm currentl going through hell with my USC account because the web registration made me reset my pin and asked for an 8-character password, but the prompt only allows 6.
+Could someone see if the link I posted works without already being logged into Shibboleth? - WA

 #### Verify email is USC email and user has access to it

 Does it need to be a USC email?
 The user might want to use some other account.
 What are the disadvantages of disallowing non-USC emails?
 But definitely should add email verification. - WA

 I'm just thinking USC would probably not want anyone to log in and see information about their classes, even though anoyone could technically just access the Schedule of Classes API.
 In the future we could have verification through Shibboleth, which would expediate linking a user to a specific department's web registration page. - GO

+If they didn't want it exposed they would have authentication for the API, they're a big, reputable university.
+I'd say let's not cripple the site for this, but let's try to see if there's a way to authenticate users with Shibboleth at some point in the future. - WA

 #### Allow for password resets (could SendGrid be used to handle this and above?)